NeuralVFX/head-pose-estimation-opencv/README.md

 - The output of the Visual Studio Project is a `DLL`, which can be added to a Unity Project and accessed through C#
 - The DLL outputs both the transform matrix of the head, and the pixels of the image
-- Runs on a live video stream at 30 FPS
+- Runs on a live video stream

 ## Estimation Pipeline Example
 ![](examples/pose_pipeline_example.png)